seanocali/TiltedControls/README.md

 ---
 #### SelectedItemElement

-**Returns**:  Returns the FrameworkElement of the SelectedItem.
+ Returns the FrameworkElement of the SelectedItem.

 ---
 #### Items

-**Returns**:  Returns a collection of items generated from the ItemsSource.
+ Returns a collection of items generated from the ItemsSource.

 ---
 #### WheelSize

-**Returns**:  Returns an integer value of the wheel diameter in pixels.
+ Returns an integer value of the wheel diameter in pixels.